-- Upload a current picture – as I mentioned above, I look for photos so that I can see who I will be talking with.
+- Upload a current picture – as mentioned above, prospects may want to look at your profile before they return your call.
+People like to know who they will be talking with.
 A picture gives assurance to someone viewing your profile that you are trustworthy and that you are someone they would like to talk to.
 Make sure that the picture is professional, in focus and clean.
 Avoid the beach picture or the one with you holding a fishing pole.

 - Place a banner picture in your header – banner pictures can be used to showcase who you are and tell something about your skills.
 If you are a master plumber, upload a banner of some pipes or a rough out of a tenant space.
-If you are an excavator, showcase your latest track hoe.
+If you are an excavator, showcase your latest piece of excavating equipment.
 There are online banner programs that you can use to make banners for your site that you can find through a quick Google search.

 - Create a summary of your background – here is your opportunity to provide a resume of your experience.
 List your knowledge, skills, and abilities for which you want to be known.
 Remain focused on your professional skills related to the type of job you do or aim to do.